o-laurent/bayes_posterior_symmetry_exploration/README.md

 The code currently includes the scripts to "remove" permutation and scaling symmetries, including the convex optimization using the `cvxpy` package.
 The whole code of the experiments is still a bit messy but I plan to add it here.

+I'll rework a bit the files on the symmetries, but the scale_resnet.py should be a good starting point.
+Tell me if you need examples to understand the how to use the code.

 The translation of [mmdagg](https://github.com/antoninschrab/mmdagg-paper) to PyTorch can be found [here](https://github.com/o-laurent/torchMMD).

 ## The poster